MicrosoftDocs/appcenter-docs/docs/diagnostics/upload-custom-crashes.md

 You can find examples of how to upload a crash report, error report, and attachment below.
 For more specifications, you can find the complete file [here](https://in.appcenter.ms/preview/swagger.json).

+> [!NOTE]
+> Due to retention policies, the report `timestamp` must be no more than 25 days in the past or 3 days in the future.

 ## Upload a crash report

  The following properties are required to upload a crash report: